Inventory: Back in Stock! Our customers LOVE their Ultraskiffs!

 The Ultraskiff 360 ™ is an innovative new patented design of small lightweight personal watercraft for fishermen, hunters and pleasure boaters that sets new standards of safety, comfort, stability, versatility and fishability from a chair, casting stool or standing.
 The Ultraskiff 360 is the first and only practical and proven design of a round boat.
 Rounds boats are usually very pitchy and unstable, but we figured out a way to design it so that the boat handles your center of gravity when sitting, casting, standing up or getting in and out of the boat.

-The Ultraskiff 360 has a unique Patented detachable pedestal mount with shock absorbers that cushion your ride against chop while enabling the boat not to pitch and move with each small shift of your weight in the chair.
-Our unique detachable pedestal mount saves the plastic hull from the torque and pressure derived from the fulcrum of a single pedestal into a plastic hull by giving it the right amount of flex and shock absorption.
+The Ultraskiff 360 has a unique Patented detachable pedestal mount with shock absorbers that cushion your ride against chop.
+It not only prevents the boat from reacting to every single small shift and movement you make in your chair but also prevents you from feeling every single movement and shift of the hull.
+More important then that our unique detachable pedestal mount saves the plastic hull from the torque and pressure derived from the fulcrum of a single pedestal into a plastic hull by giving it the right amount of flex and shock absorption to prevent stress fractures in the plastic.
 It is compatible with both square and round shaped pedestal bases.
 It easily removes, exposing the center hole.
 This center hole allows you to lock the boat up for security and strap it down vertically or horizontally.

 The Ultraskiff 360 has 8 deep grooves called strap guides along the gunwales.
 There is no need for any “specialized trailers” or “specialized dollies”.
 The exposed center hole and deep grooved strap guides lets you secure 2 of them to any small trailer or pickup truck bed with ratchet straps.
 They can also be strapped to any vertical carrier behind an RV.